• Skip to primary navigation

 How to cook Shrimp to perfection

-To ensure the shrimps are all cooked to perfection, I use the "clock method" of adding foods to a skillet.
+To ensure the shrimp are all cooked to perfection, I use the "clock method" of adding foods to a skillet.
 Heat your skillet or wok to medium-high heat.
 Add some oil and once that is hot, start adding your shrimp.
 Starting at 12:00 and going around the pan until the sides are all full, then moving into the center.
 Once all the shrimp are in the skillet, immediately start turning them over from the 12:00 position until they all are turned, then remove them in the same order.
-Shrimp doesn't take very long to cook, and you don't want to overcook them or they turn rubbery.
+Shrimp don't take very long to cook, and you don't want to overcook them or they turn rubbery.
 Rubbery shrimp is not good eats.
 Better a little undercooked at this point, as you will be heating them up in the sauce later and can certainly finish them there.

 Use the same method for either chicken breast or pork tenderloin.